What'sNEW May - Jul 2020

 Testing Darwinism... includes comments about historical reconstructions like this one.

 Evidence for Life on Mars deserves another look according to four astrobiologists studying photos taken by NASA's Opportunity rover.
-The abundant "blueberries" are not likely to be mineral accretions, they first explain.
-More importantly, many of the blueberries seem to grow like mushrooms on stalks, and lean the same way as if aiming for sunlight.
-(Cropping, right, from sol 88; click for NASA source.)
+The abundant "blueberries" are not likely to be mineral accretions, they first maintain.
+Many of the blueberries seem to grow like mushrooms on stalks, leaning the same way as if aiming for sunlight.
+(Cropping, right, from sol 88, Panoramic Camera, 2004.)

-Blueberries seen with the Microscopic Imager in 2007 grew noticeably and new ones appeared in only 3 days (sols 1145-1148; paired images below).
+Blueberries grew noticeably and new ones appeared in only 3 days in 2007, sols 1145-1148 (Microscopic Imager photos below).

 Thanks, Stan Franklin.